-So, you are wondering if chameleons as pets are a good idea?
+So, you are wondering if pet chameleons are a good family pet?
 You came to the right place!

 Let’s kick off this article with the pros and cons of having a pet chameleon – then we will follow up with some general information to help you decide if it is a good option for you to own a chameleon.